SkoolNotes/Taproot/2020PHYS201/KBhPHYS201Silicon.md

 	-  A charge on the gate wolud cause the charge to go through
 	- Vise, versa
 - Meaning, when the P-N circut combinations are on, the N-P combination is off
+- High temperature used to grow sillicon dioxide to protect the sillicon as sillicon interacts with pure exygen
+-